govindthange/kit/README.md

-# Kicks
+# Kit

-Kicks is the code name for a collection of proof of concepts, samples and starter kits for entry level projects on new platforms, technologies and frameworks.
+Kit is the code name for a collection of starter templates for projects on new platforms, technologies and frameworks.

 ## k8s-helm-kit